Armand Hammer adds the Alchemist to make for an even more intriguing brand of underground rap

 A similar intercontinental back-and-forth applies to Woods, who was born in D.C., moved to Zimbabwe as a child and settled in New York as an adult.
 Both have released a steady stream of left-field rap for more than a decade.
 Meeting for the first time in 2011, Woods and Elucid quickly found a common sonic language, which resulted in a friendship and eventually Armand Hammer’s first official full-length album, the offhandedly and provocatively titled “Race Music.”
 From the duo’s start, the gravel-voiced Elucid and differently gravel-voiced Woods have shared a snaking lyricism that is capable of encompassing and communicating transnational mysticism, interior romanticism and erotic misadventure.
 They also share a seemingly boundless knowledge of every marginal, dream-dashed National Collegiate Athletic Association and National Basketball Association player of the past 40 years.
 Along with their lyrical prowess, the pair (usually with the production assistance of Willie Green, their longtime compatriot who also engineered and mixed “Haram”) have favored a style of beats that careens from snare-and-strings soulful to stuttering drone, often within a single song.
 At times, Armand Hammer’s fourth album (2020’s much-lauded “Shrines”) resembled a doom metal album, at least Black Sabbath’s brand of ’70s doom, when the dirge still had some swing to it.

-A collaboration with the Alchemist, who is best known as Eminem’s “official” DJ and the man behind the 2001 Jadakiss chart-topper “We Gonna Make It” makes perfect sense for a group trying to stay true to itself while also seeking something different.
+A collaboration with the Alchemist, a deeply-respected veteran hip-hop producer who is also widely-known in pop spheres as Eminem’s “official” DJ and the man behind the 2001 Jadakiss chart-topper“We Gonna Make It,” makes perfect sense for a group trying to stay true to itself while also seeking something different.

 There’s a palpable mutual admiration.
 The Alchemist makes clear he came into the project with the enthusiasm of a new fan eager to catch up.
 “I give a lot of credit to Earl.
 He put me onto Armand Hammer,” he says, referring to acclaimed rapper and major Armand Hammer supporter Earl Sweatshirt.
 “When I discovered it, I kind of felt stupid,” he continues.
 “I was late to the party, let’s just say that.
 I was like ‘Damn, what rock was I under?’ ”